shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Asking God.md

+---
+published: true
+description: "I don't recall what I fully meant here.
+A lot of these poems were written in attempts to commune with my own developing id."
+---
 I asked God once

 On our evening walk

-If he’d give away the finale
+If he'd give away the finale

 And save me the seasons

-That’ve deteriorated
+That've deteriorated in quality.

-The world ended yesterday

-As the sun set to swallow

-The sounds

 The wind hisses behind us

 As we move jointly, single-file

-Toward allures of abject justice
+Toward allures of abject justice.

 Not much further, just a mile.